Aleyna Özkan

-Aleyna Özkan (born 1 February 2002) is a Turkish swimmer.
+Aleyna Özkan (born 1 February 2002) is a Turkish swimmer, born to Turkish parents.

 She competed in the women's 50 metre butterfly and women's 100 metre butterfly events at the 2018 Mediterranean Games held in Tarragona, Spain.
 In the same year, she also competed in the girls' 50 metre butterfly, girls' 100 metre butterfly and girls' 200 metre butterfly events at the 2018 Summer Youth Olympics held in Buenos Aires, Argentina.

 In 2019, she represented Turkey at the World Aquatics Championships held in Gwangju, South Korea.
 She competed in the women's 50 metre butterfly and women's 100 metre butterfly events.
 She also competed in the women's 4 × 100 metre medley relay event.

 In 2020, she joined the Duke University swimming and diving team.